-Navaratri is a nine night festival that honors the Mother Goddess in all her manifestations, including Durga, Lakshmi and Saraswati.
-It's a festival full of worship and dance.
+Navaratri is a nine evening festival that honors the Mother Goddess in all her manifestations, including Durga, Lakshmi and Saraswati...a festival of worship and dance.
 The festival culminates with Dussehra, the victory of good over evil, on the tenth day.

 There are actually four different Navaratri festivals throughout the year in India.
-However, Sharad Navaratri is the most popular one and the focus of this article.
+However, Sharad Navaratri is the most popular one.

-This festival takes place in late September or early October each year.
-In 2018, it starts on October 10 and ends on October 18.
+This festival takes place in late September, or early October, each year.
 The dates of the festival are determined according to the lunar calendar.

 The festival is celebrated all over India but in different ways.
-The most flamboyant and renowned Navaratri celebrations can be seen in western India, throughout the state of Gujarat and in Mumbai.
-In West Bengal, Navaratri and Dussehra are celebrated as Durga Puja.
+The most flamboyant and renowned Navaratri celebrations are in western India, throughout the state of Gujarat and in Mumbai.
+In West Bengal, Navaratri and Dussehra, it is celebrated as Durga Puja.

 In western India, Navaratri is celebrated with nine nights of dancing.
 The traditional dances of Gujarat, known as garba and dandiya raas, are performed in circles with dancers dressed up in colorful clothes.
 Small, decorated sticks called dandiyas are used in the dandiya raas.

 In Mumbai, dancing takes over stadiums and clubs throughout the city.
 While some of it has retained a traditional flavor, the introduction of disco dandiya has given Mumbai's Navaratri celebrations a glamorous and modern twist.